paytrail/documentation/content/legacy/rest-interface/payment-creation.md

         If you have reduced the product price, you can show the discount percentage as a figure between 0 and 100 in this field.
 Default is 0.
       - `type` (integer[1], optional) \
         A type can be specified for the product row. `1` = normal product row, `2` = shipping, `3` = handling. `1` can be used for all rows, but shipping and handling costs cannot be differentiated from the other rows.
 Default is `1`.
-      - `price` (decimal number[10], optional) \
-        Payment total.
-Send either exact payment data (`orderDetails`) or the payment total to the service.
-If you send only the payment total price, (_Klarna_ and _Collector_) invoice and instalment payment methods are not available and order details cannot be shown in the Merchant's Panel.
-We recommend using `orderDetails` record whenever it is possible.
-The value of price must be greater or equal than `0.65`.

 ### Response

 The service responds to request in the same format (_XML_ or _JSON_) as it was received.
 Return record root element is also called payment and it contains the following records: